-In addition to the State-of-the-Art Analysis and the requirements identified during WP2 activities that where essential on guiding the efforts of this Task 3.4, it is also important to mention the interplay with other WP3 activities, such as the ones taking place in the context of Task 3.1 ("Software defined Aggregation, Orchestration and Cloud Networks") and T3.2 ("IloT Network Function Virtualization"), since compatibility with (and requirements of) SPDI-driven Task 3.4 interfaces are considered in the first phases of the work carried out in these tasks.
+In addition to the State-of-the-Art Analysis and the requirements identified during WP2 activities that where essential on guiding the efforts of this Task 3.4, it is also important to mention the interplay with other WP3 activities, such as the ones taking place in the context of Task 3.1 ("Software defined Aggregation, Orchestration and Cloud Networks") and T3.2 ("IIoT Network Function Virtualization"), since compatibility with (and requirements of) SPDI-driven Task 3.4 interfaces are considered in the first phases of the work carried out in these tasks.
 Moreover, the thing descriptions and semantic schemas defined in Task 3.3 ("Semantics-based Bootstrapping & Interfacing") are influenced by Task 3.4, since said thing descriptions must also include network-level capabilities and semantic as well as SPDI information of the involved entities.
 Considering the use of SPDI patterns, there is significant interaction with WP4, and more specifically the pattern language and associated patterns defined in Task 4.1 ("Architectural SPDI Patterns"), as these are driving the network-level semantic capabilities of the interfaces described herein.
-Moreover, the semantic annotations adopted in Task 3.4 are integral in the work carried out in Task 4.4 ("End-to-End Semantic Interoperability").
+Moreover, the semantic annotations adopted in Task 3.4 ("End-to-End Semantic Interoperability").